gohugoio/hugo/docs/content/content/multilingual.md

 ```
 {{ i18n "wordCount" . }}
 ```

 This uses a definition like this one in `i18n/en-US.yaml`:

 ```
 - id: wordCount
   translation: "This article has {{ .WordCount }} words."
 ```

 To track down missing translation strings, run Hugo with the `--i18n-warnings` flag:

 ```bash
  hugo --i18n-warnings | grep i18n
 i18n|MISSING_TRANSLATION|en|wordCount
 ```

+An empty string will be shown if the translation for the current language is missing and no default value is set.

+While translating a Hugo website it can be handy to have a visual indicator as well.
+The `EnableMissingTranslationPlaceholders` config option allows you to replace the empty string with a placeholder like `[i18n] identifier`, where `identifier` is the id of the missing translation.

+**Remember: Hugo will generate your website with these placeholders.
+It might not be suited for production environments.**

 ### Multilingual Themes support